ibm-cloud-docs/apps/reqnsi.md

 To request a new service instance, you must use the {{site.data.keyword.Bluemix_notm}} user interface or the {{site.data.keyword.Bluemix_notm}} command line interface.

-**Note:** When you specify the service name, avoid using characters other than alphabetic or numeric characters, because results might be unpredictable.
+**Note:** When you specify the service name, avoid characters other than alphabetic or numeric characters because results might be unpredictable.

 If you use the {{site.data.keyword.Bluemix_notm}} user interface to request a service instance, complete the following steps: